Ray Kennedy

-He was a strong player with an excellent first touch, intelligence, and all round ability.
-This allowed him to transition from a forward to a midfielder during his time at Liverpool.
-Despite his trophy successes with Arsenal and Liverpool, after winning six caps for the England under-23 side he was unable to translate his club form into a good international career, and was used as a stand-in for Trevor Brooking before he retired from international football in frustration in March 1981.
+He was a strong player with an excellent first touch, intelligence, and all-round ability.
+This allowed him to transition from a forward to a midfielder at Liverpool.
+Despite his trophy successes with Arsenal and Liverpool, after winning six caps for the England under-23 side, he could not translate his club form into a good international career.
+He was used as a stand-in for Trevor Brooking before he retired from international football in frustration in March 1981.
 His only international tournament appearance was at Euro 1980.
 Bob Paisley described him as "one of Liverpool's greatest players and probably the most underrated".

 Kennedy joined Swansea City for a £160,000 fee in January 1982 and added a Welsh Cup winners medal to his collection four months later.
-However the effects of Parkinson's disease began to reduce his effectiveness on the pitch, and he dropped into the Fourth Division with Hartlepool United in November 1983.
-During the 1984–85 season he spent a brief time as player-manager of Cyprus club Pezoporikos and later played for Northern League club Ashington.
+However, the effects of Parkinson's disease began to reduce his effectiveness on the pitch, and he dropped into the Fourth Division with Hartlepool United in November 1983.
+During the 1984–85 season, he spent a brief time as player-manager of Cyprus club Pezoporikos and later played for Northern League club Ashington.
 He was diagnosed with Parkinson's disease in November 1984.
 His life after football was difficult, as he had to deal with the effects of Parkinson's, the loss of his business, and the breakdown of his 15-year marriage.
-He remained reliant on charity to fund his medical expenses, and was forced to sell his medal collection and caps in 1993.
+He remained reliant on charity to fund his medical expenses and was forced to sell his medal collection and caps in 1993.

 Club career

-Ray Kennedy was born on 28 July 1951 in Seaton Delaval, a former pit village in Northumberland, to Martin and Veronica Kennedy, a coal miner and housewife respectively.
+Ray Kennedy was born on 28 July 1951 in Seaton Delaval, a former pit village in Northumberland, to Martin and Veronica Kennedy, a coal miner and housewife, respectively.
 He was the eldest of four children: Trevor, Michael, and Janet.
-He was spotted playing schoolboy football by a scout at Port Vale, and began training at Vale Park after manager Stanley Matthews came to the Kennedy home to persuade him to sign schoolboy forms at the club.
-However at the age of sixteen Matthews felt Kennedy was "too slow to be a footballer".
+He was spotted playing schoolboy football by a scout at Port Vale and began training at Vale Park after manager Stanley Matthews came to the Kennedy home to persuade him to sign schoolboy forms at the club.
+However, at the age of 16 Matthews felt Kennedy was "too slow to be a footballer".
 Kennedy was considered to be too big and clumsy to be a professional, and groundskeeper Dennis Dawson said he was the only man at the club to see any potential in the youngster.
-He was released by the club after being told that he would never make it as a professional.
+The club released him after being told that he would never make it as a professional.

 Kennedy returned to his native north-east in March 1967 and started working in a sweet factory whilst playing as an amateur for New Hartley Juniors, where he built a successful attacking partnership with former England schoolboy international Ian Watts.
-The pair scored 142 goals between them, and helped the club to win the East Northumberland Junior League, the Northumberland FA Junior Cup, the East Northumberland Junior League Cup, the North East Youth Challenge Cup, the East Northumberland Junior League Charlton Trophy, the Tynemouth Junior League Challenge Cup and the Magpie Trophy.
+The pair scored 142 goals between them and helped the club to win the East Northumberland Junior League, the Northumberland FA Junior Cup, the East Northumberland Junior League Cup, the North East Youth Challenge Cup, the East Northumberland Junior League Charlton Trophy, the Tynemouth Junior League Challenge Cup and the Magpie Trophy.